Japanese Brazilians

-In the early 20th century, Japan was overpopulated, and its predominantly rural population experienced significant poverty.
+In the early 20th century, Japan was overpopulated relative to its infrastructure, and its predominantly rural population experienced significant poverty.
 At the same time, the Brazilian government was encouraging immigration, especially to supply labor for coffee plantations in São Paulo.
 Coffee was Brazil's main export product, and the country's financial health relied on it.
 Much of the labor on Brazilian coffee plantations came from Italian immigrants, whose passage by ship was subsidized by the Brazilian government.
 However, in 1902, the Italian government issued the Prinetti Decree, which banned subsidized immigration to Brazil due to reports that Italian immigrants were being exploited as laborers on Brazilian farms.
 Consequently, the São Paulo government sought new sources of labor from other countries, including Japan, and Japanese immigration to Brazil developed in this context.

 Labor contracts on coffee plantations required immigrants to work for five years, but conditions were so poor that many left within the first year.
 Through great effort, some Japanese workers managed to save enough to buy their own land, with the first Japanese land purchase occurring in 1911 in the São Paulo countryside.
 Over the decades, Japanese immigrants and their descendants gradually moved from rural areas to Brazilian cities.
 By the early 1960s, the Japanese Brazilian urban population had surpassed the rural one.
 Many Japanese immigrants began working in small businesses or providing basic services.
 In Japanese tradition, the eldest son would continue the family business to help support his younger siblings' education.
 By 1958, Japanese and their descendants, though less than 2% of the Brazilian population, accounted for 21% of Brazilians with education beyond high school.
 A 2016 IPEA study found that Japanese descendants had the highest average educational and salary levels in Brazil.
 With Brazil's economic deterioration from the late 1980s, many Japanese descendants from Brazil began migrating to Japan, in search of better economic conditions.
 These individuals are known as Dekasegis.